patricktamunjoh/moonrise-connect/README.md

 ## Samples

-The Clouds Ahoy!
-Connect package contains samples which can be imported through the Unity package manager after installing the Clouds Ahoy!
-Connect package via Git.
+The Moonrise Connect package contains samples which can be imported through the Unity package manager after installing the Moonrise Connect package via Git.

 ### Block Buster

-The **Block Buster** sample provides a minimal setup demonstrating how Clouds Ahoy!
-Connect can be used with Steamworks.Net.
+The **Block Buster** sample provides a minimal setup demonstrating how Moonrise Connect can be used with Steamworks.Net.

 To try it out make sure to have a valid `steam_appid.txt` file at the root of your Unity project as described by the [Steamworks.Net installation guide](https://steamworks.github.io/installation/).
 Also, all Steam accounts used for testing must have the game with the corresponding app id in their library.

 ## Credits

-If you use Clouds Ahoy!
-Connect in your game please mention it in the credits and reach out to have the game added to this readme.
+If you use Moonrise Connect in your game please mention it in the credits and reach out to have the game added to this readme.

+## Development

+The package can be installed locally for development purposes.
+To enable unity tests add the package to the `testables` array in the local package manifest of the local project.